 I was thinking how both my children and grandchildren have enjoyed looking at all my 'treasures' from my childhood.
 Letters and cards, and I wondered what it will be like for their children without that.
 So I wrote 'Granny's Special Memories'.

-This special day is approaching next month, and due to my working life being so busy, I don't have a lot of time to put into it this year.
-I like to think many of you are on board again, and will get your kids/schools involved.
+This special day is approaching, and due to having been unwell time has got away on me this year.
+I hope a lot of you will come on board again, and get your kids/schools involved.
 I often hear after the day about a school's involvement.

 Mrs Bowen at Selwyn Primary School her class will be writing letters

 (has shared the day with all other staff)

 Aberdeen Primary Mrs Stayte her class are in again

 St Joseph's Onehunga Mrs Harris are in as studying communication this term

 Paeroa Schools Cluster being advised by Mrs Woodham